Human rights in Cuba: 21st century reforms

 Cuba has made reforms in the 21st century, particularly via the successful 2022 Family Code referendum.

-In 2003, Carlos Sanchez of the International Lesbian and Gay Association issued a report on the status of gay people in Cuba which claimed that the Cuban government no longer imposes any legal punishments on its gay citizens, that there is a greater level of tolerance among Cubans for gay, bisexual, and transgender people, and that the Cuban government was open to endorsing a gay and lesbian rights plank at the United Nations.
+In 2003, Carlos Sanchez of the International Lesbian and Gay Association issued a report on the status of gay people in Cuba which stated that the Cuban government no longer imposes any legal punishments on its gay citizens, that there is a greater level of tolerance among Cubans for gay, bisexual, and transgender people, and that the Cuban government was open to endorsing a gay and lesbian rights plank at the United Nations.
 Since 2005 sex reassignment surgeries for transgender individuals are free under law, and are paid for by the government.
-Also Havana now has a "lively and vibrant" gay and lesbian scene.
+Additionally, Havana now has a "lively and vibrant" gay and lesbian scene.

-In a 2010 interview with Mexican newspaper La Jornada, the First Secretary of the Communist Party of Cuba, Fidel Castro, called the persecution of homosexuals whilst he was in power "a great injustice, great injustice!"
+In a 2010 interview with Mexican newspaper La Jornada, Fidel Castro, called the persecution of homosexuals whilst he was in power "a great injustice, great injustice!"
 Taking responsibility for the persecution, he said, "If anyone is responsible, it's me ...
 We had so many and such terrible problems, problems of life or death.
 In those moments I was not able to deal with that matter [of homosexuals].
 I found myself immersed, principally, in the Crisis of October, in the war, in policy questions."
 Castro personally believed that the negative treatment of gays in Cuba arose out of the country's pre-revolutionary attitudes toward homosexuality.

-Mariela Castro, daughter of Communist Party First Secretary Raúl Castro, has been pushing for lesbian rights with the pro-lesbian government sponsored Cuban National Center for Sexual Education which she leads.
+Mariela Castro, daughter of Communist Party First Secretary Raúl Castro, has been pushing for lesbian rights with the pro-lesbian government sponsored Cuban National Center for Sex Education which she leads.
 Mariela has stated her father fully supports her initiatives, saying that her father has overcome his initial homophobia to support his daughter.

 The passage of the 2022 Family Code referendum legalized same-sex marriage and adoption by same-sex parents.
 Cuba now has one of the most progressive stances on LGBT rights of among Latin American countries.